Haworthia cooperi Baker

 Catevala cooperi, Catevala vittata, Haworthia cooperi var. cooperi, Haworthia vittata

 This species is native to South Africa (distributed over a large area of the Eastern Cape).

-Haworthia cooperi is a slow-growing succulent that forms clumps of stemless or short-stemmed rosettes of fleshy, light green leaves with darker longitudinal lines and transparent tips.
+Haworthia cooperi is a slow-growing succulent that forms clumps of stemless or short-stemmed rosettes of thick fleshy light green leaves with darker longitudinal lines and transparent tips.
 The rosettes grow up to 3.2 inches (8 cm) in diameter.
 Leaves are up to 1.8 inches (4.5 cm) long and up to 0.5 inches (1.3 cm) wide, with the upper surface flat or slightly convex, the lower surface convex and keeled upwards, and margins and keel usually armed with pellucid teeth.
 Flowers are white to pinkish-white with green to brown veins and appear on up to 16 inches (40 cm) long stalks from spring to summer.

 This species is highly variable, with several different varieties.
-It is frequently confused with its relatives, such as Haworthia cymbiformis, Haworthia decipiens, Haworthia marumiana, or Haworthia mucronata.
+As a result, it is frequently confused with its relatives, such as Haworthia cymbiformis, Haworthia decipiens, Haworthia marumiana, or Haworthia mucronata.

 The specific epithet "cooperi" honors Thomas Cooper (1815-1913), an English botanist and plant explorer who collected plants in South Africa from 1859 to 1862.

 How to Grow and Care for Haworthia cooperi